amitgoswami1027/CognitiveTechnology/Capstone_Project/README.md

 ## IMPLEMENTATION

 ### SOME POINTERS HELPFULL
 * There are two important differences between the SUPERSTATE and the TOP state.
-First, the top state doesn’t have any augmentations relating to an impasse, nor
-  does it have a superstate.
-Instead, the top state has “ ^superstate nil. ” The second difference is that only the top state has “ io, ” “ input-link, ” and “ output-link ” augmentations that connect to the perception and action systems.
-There are no independent  “ input-link ” and “ output-link ” structures in substates, although it is possible to copy  pointers to the top state structures in the substates.
+First, the top state doesn’t have any augmentations relating to an impasse, nor does it have a superstate.
+Instead, the top state has “^superstate nil”.
+The second difference is that only the top state has “io,” “input-link,” and “output-link ” augmentations that connect to the perception and action systems.
+There are no independent  “ nput-link” and “output-link” structures in substates, although it is possible to copy pointers to the top state structures in the substates.

 ## LINKS